Lecturers & Visiting Faculty

 Research Expertise: Consulting, Entrepreneurship, Innovation, IMP Project Faculty Advisor

-Joe DiNunzio is an assistant adjunct professor at the UC Davis Graduate School of Management, where he leads the IMPACT Consulting program for MBA students.
-DiNunzio is also a director at the startup business accelerator Davis Roots and a speaker and mentor at the UC Davis Child Family Institute for Innovation and Entrepreneurship.
+Joe DiNunzio is an assistant adjunct professor at the UC Davis Graduate School of Management, where he previously led the IMPACT Consulting program for MBA students.
+He is the executive director of the Mike and Renee Child Institute for Innovation and Entrepreneurship.

 540 Alumni Lane